isabelc/woocommerce-variation-description-radio-buttons/README.md

 It also adds a "Variation Description" field.
 You fill the field in the backend, and it will show on the frontend on the product page.

-It stops the forced display of "SKU".
-The SKU for variable products will only be displayed if you enter a SKU.
+It stops the forced display of "SKU: N/A".
+The SKU for the variable products will only be displayed if you enter a SKU.
+(WooCommerce default behavior is to show "SKU: N/A" if you don't enter a SKU for variable products.)

 See the [documentation](http://isabelcastillo.com/docs/category/woocommerce-variation-description-radio-buttons)